 Those currently receiving retirement benefits from Social Security as well as those who receive benefits from the Railroad Retirement Board are automatically enrolled in Medicare Part A and Part B. You are also automatically enrolled for Medicare if you are under the age of 65 and currently receiving disability benefits.
 Benefits begin on the first day of the month that you turn 65, but if your birthday falls on the first of the month, benefits will begin on the month preceding your birthday.

-There’s a lot of information to sift through regarding Medicare and Medicare supplement plans.
-Whether you’re preparing to enroll in Medicare for the first time or you’re interested in learning more about adding a new plan or supplement, here’s what you need to know about Medicare’s four core components - Parts A, B, C, and D.
+There’s a lot of information to sift through regarding Medicare plans.
+Whether you’re preparing to enroll in Medicare for the first time or you’re interested in learning more about changing your existing plan or adding a Medigap plan, here’s what you need to know about Medicare’s four core components – Parts A, B, C, and D.

 Part A (Hospital Insurance)